 B.A., University of Massachusetts; M.A.R., Iliff School of Theology; A.M., Ph.D., Harvard University

 Office Hours (Spring 2016): Mondays 9:00am - 12 Noon

 Assistant Professor of Women’s and Gender Studies

-Ethics of US health care, health policy, and public health w/emphases on gender, race, and class; bioethics; justice theories; global health.
+Ethics of US health care, health policy, and public health with emphases on gender, race, and class; bioethics; theories of justice; global health.

 Charlene A. Galarneau is Assistant Professor of Women’s and Gender Studies (WGST) and has taught at Wellesley since 2005.
 Prior to that she was faculty in the Community Health Program at Tufts University (1996-2005) and held a secondary appointment at Tufts Medical School.
 She received a doctorate in religion from Harvard University with a concentration in religious social ethics and health policy, and holds master’s degrees from Harvard and the Iliff School of Theology (Denver).

 Charlene’s research focuses on the ethics of health and health care, and in particular, theories of justice that attend to gender, race, class, and other social structures.
 Her forthcoming book, Communities of Health Care Justice (Rutgers, 2016), offers a concept of community justice that takes seriously the moral and policy roles of communities in a just health care system.
 Other research interests include religious exemptions in the Affordable Care Act, the consequences of health care reform on immigrants, institutional discrimination in U.S. blood donation policy, and reproductive justice.
 Her work appears in Health and Human Rights, The Hastings Center Report, The American Journal of Bioethics, Public Health Ethics, The Journal of Health Care for the Poor and Underserved, and The Journal of Bioethical Inquiry.